getsolus/help-center-docs/docs/user/software/sound/index.md

 ### Issues to be fixed

-With no configuration pipewire will not be able to switch to the appropriate sample-rate for the project.
+With no configuration, `pipewire` doesn't switch to the appropriate sample rate for the project.

 ![Pipewire Rates Issue](ardour-pipewire-rates-issue.png)